Bell Girl Day Grants Overview

 - Programs need not be new, but must meet all other requirements.

-- Funds may be used for site rental; food/non-alcoholic drinks (lunches for students, etc.); bus transportation, photography, educational materials and essential project supplies.
+- Funds may be used for virtual meeting platform, site rental; food/non-alcoholic drinks (lunches for students, etc.); transportation, photography, educational materials, essential project supplies, and postage.

 - Funds may not be used for alcoholic beverages, salaries or stipends, indirect charges/administrative overhead, capital expenditures or computer hardware.